Radbuglet/CS280-computer-vision/2-filters/README.md

 ![Normal image](images/exercise_3_edge_blur.png)

-This image is not very clear (no pun intended) so let's try a different example.
+This specific impact of the edge blur filter is not very clear (no pun intended) so let's try a different example.

 Normal image: